 International Business DOING BUSINESS IN ASIA (C-2) I B 430.
 Doing Business in Asia (3) Prerequisites: Business Administration 310 and 350 with a grade of C (2.0) or better in each course.
 Business and managerial methods, practices, and systems in Asian markets.
-Business and managerial methods, practices, and systems in Asian in 3.
-Change in programs.
+3. Change in programs.